sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

         <liferay-theme:defineObjects />

 Your application now displays a button instead of a message but the button currently doesn't do anything.
-Next, you should learn about system-generated URLs since you need a URL to map to your button.
+Next, you'll learn about system-generated URLs since you need a URL to map to your button.

 ### Generating URLs for Portlets